ncbi/ribovore/documentation/riboaligner.md

 ### <a name="options"></a>List of all command-line options

-You can see all the available command line options to ribotyper.pl by calling it at the command line with the -h option:
+You can see all the available command line options to ribotyper by calling it at the command line with the -h option:

 ```
-> riboaligner.pl -h
+> riboaligner -h
-# riboaligner.pl :: classify lengths of ribosomal RNA sequences
+# riboaligner :: classify lengths of ribosomal RNA sequences
 # Ribovore 1.0 (Jan 2021)
 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 # date:    Wed Dec 23 13:30:57 2020
 #
-Usage: riboaligner.pl [-options] <fasta file to annotate> <output file name root>
+Usage: riboaligner [-options] <fasta file to annotate> <output file name root>

 basic options:
   -f     : force; if <output directory> exists, overwrite it